 Why should I trust you?

-I’ve been helping startups for the past five years, many of which you’ll recognize.
+I’ve been helping startups since 2013, many of which you would recognize.
 They trust me with some of their biggest decisions around growth, as do their investors, colleagues, and peers.
 This project is meant to solve an apparent need with a solution that’s long-term, ethical, and transparent.